 You have commonalities with everyone, even if it looks like on the outside you come from different worlds.

 Be yourself.
 I’m sure the art buyer and you have overlap.
-And you even have overlap with that art gallery owner who asked to look at your artist statement.
+And you even have overlap with that art gallery owner who asked to look at your artist statement, and is wondering whether to include you or this up and coming hotshot in this upcoming exhibit.